Why We Loved Map It by Cathy Moore—and Why You’ll Love It Too

 When learning is the answer, go for scenarios

 What should you do when you’ve decided learning is indeed the right solution for your audience?
-Moore recommends opting for a scenario-driven experience rather than the typical “content dump” that so many learners often work—and many times, suffer—through.
+Moore recommends opting for a scenario-driven experience rather than the typical “content dump” so many learners often work—and, many times, suffer—through.

-There are a few benefits to this scenario approach.
+There are a few benefits to the scenario approach.
 It helps the learner apply the knowledge they’re learning to the real-life context they’ll be expected to perform in.
-Also, it’s great for engagement.
-It’s interactive and allows them to take a more active role in their learning, in contrast to the passive learning experiences that are commonplace.
+Also, scenarios are great for engagement.
+They’re interactive and allow learners to take a more active role in their learning, in contrast to passive learning experiences, which have become commonplace.

 It’s also not enough to just write a few multiple-choice questions and call it a day.
 A truly great scenario question meets a number of criteria:

-• It provides learners with a difficult decision they would have to make.
+• It provides learners with a difficult decision.

 • It’s realistic—something that actually applies to what they’re going to come across in their day-to-day life.